FUHM550/school_booklib_project/readme.md

         VS Code: Downloaded from the official site.

         C++ Build Tools: Sometimes required by Python libraries, though not strictly for Flask/SQLite.

+   2. Tools

+    Python 3	            Handles the server-side logic and DB connection.

+	Flask	                The "micro-framework" that routes URLs to functions.

+	SQLite	                A file-based SQL engine (no server installation required).

+	HTML5 / CSS3	        The structure and design of the UI.

+	JavaScript          	Handles UI transitions and button clicks.

+    venv	                Isolates project dependencies (PEP 668 compliant).

+   3.commandsfor linux

+               commands to open project in websocket:

+        cd ~/home/school_booklib_project/venv/bin
+        source activate
+        cd ../..
+        python3 app.py